cde-ev/cdedb2/doc/source/Design.rst

 The python code is state-less and thus easily parallelizable.
 This is exploited in the frontend (where Apache does multithreading).
 All state is kept in the database.
-For accountability we keep a record of all sessions of the last 30 days and only allow five active sessions per account.
+For accountability we always keep a user's latest session and a record of all sessions of the last 30 days.
+We only allow five active sessions per account, this number can be adjusted in the :doc:`Design_Configuration`.

 The basic account is referred to as :doc:`persona <Design_Roles>`.
 Each persona has access to a subset of the realms.
 Some attributes of an account